illinois-cs241/illinois-cs241.github.io/shell.md

 ```
 Note this is not the only way your shell may misalign.

 While the shell should be usable after calling the command, after the process finishes, the parent is still responsible for waiting on the child.
 Avoid creating zombies!
-Do not catch SIGCHLD, instead regularly check to see if your children need reaping.
-Think about what happens when multiple children finish around the same time.
+Do not catch `SIGCHLD`, as catching `SIGCHLD` comes with all sorts of caveats and subtleties that are hard to work around.
+Instead regularly check to see if your children need reaping (think about placement of this piece of code: where should you put this, and why).
+Think about what happens when multiple children finish around the same time, and what happens if a foreground/background process finish around the same time.

 Backgrounding will **not** be chained with the logical operators nor with redirection operators.

-*Hint:* You may find the `/proc` filesystem to be useful, as well as the man pages for it, for `ps` and `pfd`.

-#### `ps`
+## `ps`

 Like our good old `ps`, your shell should print out information about all currently executing processes.
 You should include the shell and its immediate children, but don't worry about grandchildren or other processes.
 Make sure you use `print_process_info_header()` and `print_process_info()` (and maybe some other helper functions)!